Welcome to Gilbert Historical Museum

 Regular events like our annual Night at the Museum Gala, our Memorial Day celebration, and the Art of Quilting Show will keep you coming back.
 Looking for volunteer opportunities in Gilbert?
 With your support, we’ll remain a cornerstone of the Gilbert community for generations to come.

-If you have any questions about the museum or your visit, please send us an email or give us a call at (480) 926-1577.
+If you have any questions about the Gilbert Historical Museum or your visit, please send us an email or give us a call at (480) 926-1577.
 Please note that our mailing address is: PO Box 1484, Gilbert, AZ 85299.

 Open Tuesday – Saturday, 9 a.m. to 4 p.m.

 Closed Sundays, Mondays and Holidays

 Seniors 60 years and older: $4

 September 12 ~ October 28, 2017 – Stephan Strom’s Bears Ears Exhibit – Use this link for more information on this exhibit

 December 16, 2017 ~ February 10, 2018 ~ Neil Miller’s Dirty Dozen Exhibit